Veritor Group

 Why these specific criteria.

 We acquire two distinct types of US logistics LLCs because they map to two different operating plans on our side.
 An LLC that already runs Amazon Relay is the contract — we step into an existing book of work the moment the ownership transfer closes.
-An LLC with fresh MC authority under 180 days old is a clean operating shell we can onboard into Amazon Relay or other freight networks immediately, before any violation history accumulates.
+An LLC with at least six months of paid insurance and active MC authority is a clean operating shell we can onboard into Amazon Relay or other freight networks the moment we take over.

 Active vs. inactive insurance